awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-custom-vocabulary.md

   1. For `VocabularyName`, specify a name for your custom vocabulary\.
 The name you specify must be unique within your AWS account\.

-To see the processing status of your custom vocabulary, use the [GetMedicalVocabulary](API_GetMedicalVocabulary.md) operation\.
+To see the processing status of your custom vocabulary, use the [GetMedicalVocabulary](API_GetMedicalVocabulary.md) API\.

 The following is an example request using the AWS SDK for Python \(Boto3\) to create a custom vocabulary\.